-Information for those who intend to study in a Nordic country or even read at a Nordic university outside your home country.
+Information for those who intend to study in a Nordic country or are already taking an education outside their home country.
 What do you need to think about, what rights you have and which authorities should you contact?
-Also information about Nordic scholarships for studies and research and Nordic institutions involved in education and research.

 In practice the Ministers for Nordic Co-operation, on behalf of the Prime Ministers, assume responsibility for the co-ordination of inter-governmental co-operation.

 The Committees of Senior Officials in the Nordic Council of Ministers consist of national government officials who are charged with preparing and following up on issues in a number of priority areas.